Simple Old Bay Salmon

 In this simple recipe, we seasoned salmon with old bay right before baking.
 Once the salmon has cooking though, it is broiled to lightly char the edges of the salmon and richen the flavor.

-Learn About Our Atlantic Salmon!
+Learn About Our King Salmon!

 Sizzlefish salmon portions arrive with the skin on because this is where the heart healthy omega-3 fatty acids are concentrated along the fat line next to the skin.